xhajnal/DiPS/README.md

 ## HOW TO CITE US

 <a name="one"> </a>
-[1] M. Hajnal, M. Nouvian, D. Safranek, and T. Petrov, Data-informed parameter synthesis for population Markov chains In: International Workshop on Hybrid Systems Biology.
+[1] M. Hajnal, M. Nouvian, D. Šafránek, and T. Petrov, Data-informed parameter synthesis for population Markov chains In: International Workshop on Hybrid Systems Biology.
 Springer, 2019.
 To appear.

 *****
 ## ACKNOWLEDGMENT

-I want to thank the following people who helped me with code issues:
+I want to thank the following people who helped me with the code issues:
 * [Michal Ovčiarik](https://github.com/bargulg)
 * [Nhat-Huy Phung](https://github.com/huypn12)
 * [Denis Repin](https://github.com/dennerepin)